Lund259/WoW-Addon-Manager/README.md

 # WoW Addon Manager
 This is an application that makes it easy to manage Addons in all versions of World of Warcraft.

-I created this application as a fun way to learn about WPF and Caliburn Micro MWWM pattern.
+I created this application as a fun way to learn about WPF and Caliburn Micro mvvm pattern.
 I have no idea if this application will be useful to anyone, but as i have found it very useful while using it myself, i am now releasing it for everyone to use and contribute to.

 What the application currently does: